 \section{Observational Data}

 This work incorporates a comprehensive collection of X-ray and radio observations of SGR J1935+2154 conducted by various telescopes in order to obtain well-sampled constraints to FRB beaming.
-Section~\ref{observations_xray} presents 140 unique XRBs from the source, while Section~\ref{sec:observations_radio} presents six radio pulses detected after FRB 200428 and outlines the observation epochs conducted by the FAST concurrent with 140 XRB detections wherein no pulsed radio emission was detected.
+Section~\ref{observations_xray} presents the X-ray observations relevant to this work, namely XRBs detected with associated radio emission and XRBs detected during FAST observing windows wherein no pulsed radio emission was detected.
+Section~\ref{sec:observations_radio} presents eight radio bursts detected from the source following FRB 200428 and outlines the radio observation epochs conducted by FAST concurrent with 140 XRB detections not associated with pulsed radio emission.